Vang Vieng

+Vang Vieng (Lao: ວັງວຽງ, [wáŋ wíaŋ]) is a town in Vientiane Province, northern Laos.
+Situated along the Nam Song River and surrounded by karst limestone formations, it lies approximately 130 kilometers (81 mi) north of the national capital, Vientiane.
+Originally an agricultural settlement, Vang Vieng gained international prominence in the late 20th century as a hub for backpackers drawn to its adventure sports, including river tubing, caving, and rock climbing.

+While once notorious for its party-centric tourism, recent efforts to promote sustainable ecotourism have shifted its focus toward nature-based activities and cultural experiences.
+As of 2023, Vang Vieng’s population is estimated at 25,000, with tourism forming a central pillar of its economy.

 History

 Vang Vieng was first settled around 1353 as a staging post between Luang Prabang and Vientiane.
-Originally named Mouang Song after the body of the deceased King Phra Nha Phao of Phai Naam was seen floating down the river, the town was renamed Vang Vieng during French colonial rule in the 1890s.
+Originally named Muang Song after the body of the deceased King Phra Nha Phao of Phai Naam was seen floating down the river, the town was renamed Vang Vieng during French colonial rule in the 1890s.

 Significant expansion of the town and its infrastructure occurred during the 1964-1973 Vietnam War when the US constructed an air force base and runway that was used by Air America.
 The airstrip was then called "Lima site 6".
 The runway has not been built on and can easily be seen via aerial or satellite images located between the main street and the national highway (Route 13).
-American plane shelters also remain in the area.
+American plane hangars also remain in the area.

-Since Laos opened up for tourism in the late 1990s, the town has grown substantially due to the influx of backpacker tourism and associated business development.
-The town became an established tourism center due to the opportunities for adventure tourism along the Nam Song River and in the spectacular limestone karst landscape surrounding the town.
+Since Laos opened up for tourism in the late 1990s, the town has grown substantially due to the influx of backpackers and associated business development.
+The town became popular with tourists due to the opportunities for adventure tourism along the Nam Song River and in the spectacular limestone karst landscape surrounding the town.